iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 If you use identities that may cancel each other, the simplification may never terminate.

-[^anedocte-trig]: Countless times I only finished a proof because I used an identity on the non-intuitive side.
+[^anedocte-trig]: Countless times I've only got to finish a proof because I've used an identity on the non-intuitive side.
 For example writing something like
 $$f(x) = f(x) \cdot 1 = f(x) \cdot (\sin(x)^2 + \cos(x)^2).$$
 Those are always some great _A-ha!_ moments.